maorkn/MCMC-Bayesian-Learning-Strategies/README.md

 **A comprehensive research framework for investigating predictive learning, memory formation, and Bayesian inference at the cellular level**

 This repository contains the complete codebase, experimental platforms, and documentation for the paper **"Beyond Diffusion: Bayesian Learning Strategies in Single-Cell Life"**.
-The project demonstrates that single-celled organisms exhibit sophisticated learning behaviors that extend beyond simple chemical diffusion, employing Bayesian-like inference strategies for environmental prediction and adaptive responses.
+The project demonstrates that single-celled organisms might exhibit sophisticated learning behaviors that extend beyond simple chemical diffusion, employing Bayesian-like inference strategies for environmental prediction and adaptive responses.

 ---